vivekbtu/Quad-Assignment/README.md

 # Technologies Used
 React JS: A JavaScript library for building user interfaces.
-Bootstrap: A popular CSS framework for styling web applications.
+HTML and CSS for styling
+Used local storage for storing user details